 Mergers and Acquisitions

-The company has achieved unprecedented progress through organic growth and acquisitions.
+The company has expanded over the years through organic growth and acquisitions.
 In 2014 Triumph acquired the hydraulic actuation business of GE Aviation for nearly $72 million.
 The deal gave Triumph three facilities located in Yakima, Washington; Cheltenham, England; and the Isle of Man.